Does The ALR Hearing For A DWI Impact The Criminal Part Of My Case?

 Are There Restricted Or Work Permits Available For DWI Offenders In Texas?

 If your driver’s license is suspended because of a DWI, you can petition the court for an occupational license or an essential need based license, which allows you to drive to work, school, and doctor’s appointments.
-It is usually issued while your case is still pending, but in some cases it can also allow you to drive after a conviction.
+It is usually issued while your case is still pending but it can also allow you to drive after a conviction, in some cases.

 A court can grant the occupational license except in cases of a hard suspension.
 Usually, this occurs in the case of multiple DWI convictions in a 5 year period and the hard suspension usually lasts from 90 days to one year.